 PCB Power Plane Impedance Calculator

-Calculate PCB power plane spreading impedance, plane capacitance, inductance, and self-resonant frequency for PDN (power delivery network) design.
+Calculate PCB power plane impedance, capacitance, inductance, and resonant frequency for PDN design.
+Optimize your power delivery network.
+Free, instant results.

 Formula